 Expectations and targets are currently based on meeting the criteria set out in statutory guidance: Careers guidance and inspiration in schools (DfE, 2017) including:

 Performance is currently monitored by school leaver destination data.
 There will also be intermittent feedback opportunities through events such as the Careers Fair and regular reviews with students, staff and parents.

 To ensure equal opportunities, each pupil receives the same broad level of service and support based on their needs, although we ensure that known vulnerable groups are carefully monitored and additional support/intervention is quickly facilitated.

 Careers information will be posted onto the school website throughout the year for pupils, parents and carers.
-If you would like to discuss any aspect of your child’s career plans, please contact the school's Careers Leader Mrs Jenny Cole Extn 3016 firstname.lastname@example.org
+If you would like to discuss any aspect of your child’s career plans, please contact the school's Careers Leader Mrs Aimee Olver firstname.lastname@example.org 01257 249803

-(For further Careers information and support, please choose from the options on the left).
+(For further Careers information and support, please choose from the menu options).

 Use this to help you discover what jobs you might like to do in the future.
 You will be presented with a series of statements.
 Select the emoji shows how you feel about each statement.
 You will then be given suggestions of jobs linked to what you most enjoy doing.
 For each job, you will be presented with some headline UK data.